bhurn02/rms-invoicing/memory-bank/creative-to-implementation-bridge-phase17.md

 ## 🎯 BRIDGE OVERVIEW

-This document ensures that all design decisions made in Creative Mode for Phase 17 are properly transferred to Implementation Mode, maintaining the isolation-focused approach while ensuring continuity.
+This document ensures that all design decisions made in Creative Mode for Phase 17 are properly transferred to Implementation Mode, maintaining the isolation-focused approach while ensuring continuity. **Updated October 02, 2025** with major implementation fixes and RESTful API structure completion.

 ## 📋 CREATIVE MODE OUTPUTS